Andrettin/Wyrmsun/readme.txt

 * Units
 - Dwarven Axefighters are now slightly cheaper to train.
 - Germanic Eralas, Teuton Kriegers and Goblin Spearmen are now slightly faster to train.
+- Improvements to the heading calculation of units when attacking, building and repairing.

 -----------------------------------------------------------------------
 - 1.2.2